 The beekeepers GloryBee works with only harvest pollen at specific times of the year to ensure that the bees have plenty of time to store their own pollen reserves ensuring hives can prosper.

 GloryBee has been sourcing bee pollen from the same suppliers for nearly 20 years.
 We source wildflower bee pollen from established beekeepers in the remote rural regions of the Anhui, Hubei, and Jiangsu provinces of mainland China.
-Unlike much of China, these bees have access to clean air and water along with wide open fields of windflowers.
+Unlike much of China, these bees have access to clean air and water along with wide open fields of wildflowers.

 With over 30 years working with bee pollen, these beekeepers have earned our trust by continually providing us with a quality pollen.
 To ensure this quality, we test each incoming batch of pollen for yeasts, molds, coliform, chloramphenicol, and other pathogens to ensure the pollen meets our high standards.
 After the pollen passes testing, we hand sift the bee pollen in a sterile environment to remove bee parts, propolis, and other hive debris.

 The first recorded use of bee pollen in China can be traced back to the Tang Dynasty (618 AD to 907 AD).
 Because of its difficulty to find and harvest during this time, consuming bee pollen was limited to Chinese nobility.
 China’s only female empress Wu Zetian was known to take bee pollen for its beneficial properties.
 This tradition lives on today and many Chinese have integrated bee pollen into their daily routines.
-Today china is the largest producer of bee pollen in the world.
+Today China is the largest producer of bee pollen in the world.

 Egyptian Hieroglyph depicting a honeybee.